chartjes/blog/source/_posts/2012-02-03-how-not-to-suck-at-php.markdown

 it was so tightly coupled with HTML and very early on had support to run with Apache via mod\_php.
 However the world has changed, and the web war itself has changed.
-I think I can say with a smirk that the web war is now an asymetrical one, where the expectations of behviour by users is totally different.
+I think I can say with a smirk that the web war is now an asymmetrical one, where the expectations of behaviour by users is totally different.

 But PHP is still in a really good position because of its true nature: